wavefrontHQ/docs/pages/doc/csp_subscription_types.md

 <p><strong>How</strong>:<ul>
 <li>A user with the <strong>API Tokens</strong> permission can generate Operations for Applications API tokens for their own user account.</li>
 <li>Users with the <strong>Accounts</strong> permission can generate Operations for Applications API tokens for service accounts.</li></ul>
-An API tokens inherits the permissions of its associated user or service account.
+Each API token inherits the permissions of its associated user or service account.
 For details, see <a href="api_tokens.html">Manage API Tokens</a>.</p>
 </td>
 </tr>
 <tr>
 <td>API Tokens Management</td>
 <td>
+<p><strong>Who</strong>: <ul><li>For API tokens associated with a user account, the corresponding user.</li>
-<strong>Who</strong>: Users with the VMware Cloud <strong>Organization Owner</strong> role in an Identity Governance and Administration (IGA) activated VMware Cloud organization.
+<li>For all API tokens in the VMware Cloud organization if activated for Identity Governance and Administration (IGA), the users with the VMware Cloud <strong>Organization Owner</strong> role.</li></ul></p>
 <p><strong>Where</strong>: In the Cloud Services Console user interface.</p>
+<p><strong>How</strong>:<ul><li>All users can view and revoke their own tokens.
+For details, see <a href="https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-1BA71988-387C-42E1-8C98-EE2C1370826B.html">How do I manage my API tokens</a> in the VMware Cloud services documentation.</li>
-<p><strong>How</strong>: You can monitor the API tokens created in your organization and set constraints for idle and maximum Time to live (TTL) for all newly created tokens.
-For details and instructions, see <a href="https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-3A9C29E0-460B-4586-B51A-084443A960D0.html">How do I manage API tokens in my Organization</a> in the VMware Cloud services documentation.</p>
+<li>Users with the VMware Cloud <strong>Organization Owner</strong> role can monitor the API tokens created in the organization and can set constraints for idle and maximum Time to live (TTL) for all newly created tokens.
+For details and instructions, see <a href="https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-3A9C29E0-460B-4586-B51A-084443A960D0.html">How do I manage API tokens in my Organization</a> in the VMware Cloud services documentation.</li></ul></p>
 </td>
 <td>
 <strong>Who</strong>:<ul><li>For API tokens associated with a user account, the corresponding user.</li>
-<li>For all API tokens associated with all user and service accounts, the users with the <strong>Accounts</strong> permission.</li></ul>
+<li>For all API tokens in the Operations for Applications environment, the users with the <strong>Accounts</strong> permission.</li></ul>
 <p><strong>Where</strong>: In the Operations for Applications user interface.</p>
 <p><strong>How</strong>:<ul><li>All users can view and revoke their own tokens.
 For details, see <a href="api_tokens.html#generate-and-manage-the-api-tokens-for-your-user-account">Generate and Manage the API Tokens for Your User Account</a>.</li>
 <li>Users with the <strong>Accounts</strong> permission can view and revoke any API token in the environment.
 For details, see <a href="api_tokens.html#view-and-manage-the-api-tokens-in-your-organization">View and Manage the API Tokens in Your Organization</a>.</li></ul></p>